Chris Gomez

-Christopher Cory Gomez (born June 16, 1971) is a former Major League Baseball infielder.
-He bats and throws right-handed.
+Christopher Cory Gomez (born June 16, 1971) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Detroit Tigers, San Diego Padres, Tampa Bay Devil Rays, Minnesota Twins, Toronto Blue Jays, Baltimore Orioles, Cleveland Indians, and Pittsburgh Pirates.
+He batted and threw right-handed.

 College career

 He played park league baseball in Lakewood for Mike Fahey.
 After playing baseball at Lakewood High School in Lakewood, California Gomez originally went to college at Loyola Marymount University, but transferred to Long Beach State and played baseball there in 1992.
 He was a selection for the All-America Team while at Long Beach State.